Nebo je malo za sve: Reissue

-The remastered version of the album was released in 2009 by PGP-RTS.
+The remastered version of the album was released in 2009 by PGP-RTS as a part of the Sabrana dela (Collected Works) box set.

 Reception and legacy

-The album became an immediate success, with 10,000 copies sold during the first week of the album sale.
+The album became an immediate success, with 10,000 copies sold during its first week out.
 The album brought nationwide hits "Mezimac", "Nebo je malo za sve" and "Heroji od staniola".
-After the album release, Kerber performed as the opening band on Uriah Heep concerts in Yugoslavia.
+After the album release, Kerber performed as the opening band on Uriah Heep and Ten Years After concerts in Yugoslavia.

-In 2011, the song "Mezimac" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.
+In 2011, the song "Mezimac" was polled by the listeners of Radio 202 as one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.

 The list of 100 Greatest Yugoslav Hard & Heavy Anthems published by web magazine Balkanrock in 2021 features six songs from the album: "Mezimac" (ranked 9th) "Nebo je malo za sve" (ranked 17th), "Bele utvare" (ranked 29th), "Kao tvoj Kerber" (ranked 45th), "Samo ti (Svemu si lek)" (ranked 59th) and "Heroji od staniola" (ranked 71st).